Fx386483710/WiFi_RSS_RTT_Dataset_for_Model_Selection/README.md

 The features of the dataset
 ========================

-The features of the dataset is as follows:
+The features of the dataset are as follows:

 ```
 Testbed area:	92 × 15 m2